UniMath/agda-unimath/src/synthetic-homotopy-theory/descent-property-sequential-colimits.lagda.md

-# Descent property of sequential colimits
+# Descent for sequential colimits

 ```agda
 module synthetic-homotopy-theory.descent-property-sequential-colimits where